 Discipline: Intraday trading requires the discipline of a soldier to master it.
 Let’s say you enter a trade based on your strategy, and it hits the target; you should have the discipline to simply take the profits and exit the trade.
 You shouldn’t get greedy and stay in the trade expecting to get higher profits.

 Similarly, when the strategy doesn’t work in your favor and hits the stop loss, you should take the loss and move on to the next trade rather than staying in the trade and expecting the stock to bounce back.

-Patience: Stock prices are sometimes in an uptrend, sometimes in a downtrend or in no trend zone.
-For instance, let’s say your strategy works only when the stock is in an uptrend and currently the stock you want to trade is in the no trend zone.
+Patience: Stock prices are sometimes in an uptrend, sometimes in a downtrend, or in a no-trend zone.
+For instance, let’s say your strategy works only when the stock is in an uptrend and currently, the stock you want to trade is in the no-trend zone.
 In such cases, you need to patiently wait for the trend to change.